priestc/giotto/README.md

 This document is a work in progress.
 Since Giotto is still being conceptualized and written, this document will change often.

-to discuss giotto, please visit the [googlegroup](https://groups.google.com/forum/#!forum/giotto-framework)
+to discuss giotto, please visit the [google group](https://groups.google.com/forum/#!forum/giotto-framework)

 Why?
 ====